trinketapp/jekyll-tools/_posts/2014-9-5-Jekyll-Tools.md

 Trinkets are designed for teaching but you can use them whenever you want your readers to see your code work interactively.

+## Usage

+After installation, make your code blocks interactive and awesome with just two additional lines:

+{% highlight liquid %}
+{% raw %}
+{% include trinket-open %}
+# your code here
+{% include trinket-close %}
+{% endraw %}

+That's it!
 As of Sept 2014 Jekyll Tools supports Python and HTML/CSS.

 ## Python